7eventy7/TF2-MASTERCLASS-CONFIG/README.md

 ## Support
 If you encounter any issues or have questions, feel free to open an issue on GitHub or reach out to the community for assistance.

----

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.